20 Best Vietnamese Restaurants in Hanoi

 - Opening hours: 07:00–14:00, 17:00–21:00

-- Famous for: Van Than Noodles
+- Signature: Van Than Noodles

-My Van Than Dinh Liet, located at the bustling intersection of Đinh Liệt and Cau Go, is a beloved spot in Hanoi known for its Van Than Noodles.
+My Van Than Dinh Liet, located at the bustling intersection of Dinh Liet and Cau Go, is a beloved spot in Hanoi known for its Van Than Noodles.
 The restaurant prides itself on a clean and spacious atmosphere, with high tables and attentive staff who keep everything spotless by frequently sweeping and wiping down tables.
 The menu offers two variations of Van Than Noodles: soup and dry, both generously topped with tender meat, dumplings, eggs, and fresh chives.
+A longstanding favorite among locals, My Van Than Dinh Liet is a must-visit for anyone craving authentic wonton noodles in Hanoi.

 9. Viet Rice Essence